Funding to stimulate talents

 - Sunday 31 May 2020, 23:59

 - Sunday 27 September 2020, 23:59

 Application formThe application form will be provided upon request.
-For more information please contact Dagmar Eleveld-Trancikova.
+For more information, especially concerning the strategic fit within the Radboudumc, please contact Dagmar Eleveld-Trancikova.

 Frequently Asked Questions about the Hypatia Tenure Track grants